Fireworks Safety: Tips for Parents

 - Light one firework at a time—then quickly back away to a safe distance.

 - Never re-light a “dud” firework.
 Do not pick up a firework that did not fully ignite, and do not walk up to it to investigate.

 - As each firework burns out, soak it using a hose or bucket of water.

-Immediately take any injured child to a doctor or hospital emergency department.
+Immediately take any injured child to a doctor or the emergency department.

-In case of an eye injury, don't touch, rub or flush out your child’s eye, as this may cause more damage.
+- Eye injury.
+Don’t touch, rub or flush out your child’s eye.
+This may cause more damage.
 Instead, cut out the bottom of an empty paper cup, place it around the eye and immediately seek emergency medical attention.

 Injury Prevention Program